 2000+ Families have gone through the process

 While we were doing this exercise with the client, I thought that there are many things which are so common among the clients we deal with.
-I can see a lot of things which gets repeated all the time and there is a pattern with majority of the cases.
+I can see a lot of things which get repeated all the time and there is a pattern with the majority of the cases.

 So I thought why not share some of common observations and I made a list of 10 points which is true for almost 80-90% of the clients we have dealt till now.

-These 10 points will give you a good idea on how a typical financial planning case looks like and you can also check if these points are true for you or not.
+These 10 points will give you a good idea of how a typical financial planning case looks like and you can also check if these points are true for you or not.

 One thing which is most common is that most of the people do not have much idea of their own expenses and how much they are spending in different categories.
 Now you will feel – “How is it possible, that a person does not know their own expenses?”

-Almost everyone who comes to us for financial planning always have 2-3 LIC policies which was taken long back for tax saving purpose.
-If not for tax saving purpose, it was bought by their parents and they are now continuing it and paying the premium.
+Almost everyone who comes to us for financial planning always has 2-3 LIC policies which were taken long back for tax saving purpose.
+If not for tax saving purposes, it was bought by their parents and they are now continuing it and paying the premium.

-They have a high level idea of the Sum Assured and when it’s maturing and hardly few people recall the exact policy name.
+They have a high-level idea of the Sum Assured and when it’s maturing and hardly a few people recall the exact policy name.